-- After asking an omniescent cueball about whether the horrorterrors are good or evil, Rose goes grimdark.
+- A more serious example occurs when after asking an omniscient cueball about whether the horrorterrors are good or evil, Rose goes grimdark.
 The scariest part is that we never get to see the answer ourselves.
 Again, it's shown to be subverted when she arrives on Skaia - she's still herself, (probably) sane and responds positively to meeting John, but she is far more aggressive and can only speak in incomprehensible Black Speech.
 After she dies and is revived on Derse, she returns to normal.

 - The datasphere in 8-Bit Theater.
 Once Red Mage and Thief concluded that reading it would drive a normal man insane and an insane man normal, (or kill him,) they decided to try it on Black Mage.
 Once he was incapacitated, they called Fighter over...